Industry - Tourism

 The images were provided by the chosen developer for the project, Plamondon Hospitality Partners.

-Artist's rendering of downtown shopping and restaurants near the proposed hotel
+Artist's rendering of downtown shopping and restaurants near the proposed hotel.

 Are small distilleries the next big thing for Frederick?